cheathcock/STAT331_portfolio_template/supporting_artifacts/continued_learning/revisions/revision_instructions.md

 **You do not need to use the coord_flip() function to flip the coordinates of your plot.
 There is a much simpler way.
 Can you find it?**

-Once again, I was not referring to a proper resource when trying to figure out the options for my YAML.
-I was looking at an R Markdown textbook rather than a quarto document resource.
-After going to office hours and discussing this mishap, I changed my YAML to ensure code folding throughout the entirety of the quarto document.
+The first revision I made was to change my YAML to ensure code folding throughout the entirety of the quarto document.
 Before, it had simply not code folded any of my html because it was not in the proper format.
 I had to change the wording of my YAML output since I originally got information from the r-markdown YAML specifications.
-Again, I referred to an R markdown resource rather than a quarto resource when trying to place my plots next to each other.
+The next revision I made was aligning the two graphs next to one another.
 Before, I just had 2 lines of code: "#| fig-show: hold / #| out-width: 50%", which placed the plots on top of one another, but after finding the correct specification in the Quarto document online resource, I added the "layout-ncol: 2" below those two lines to make the plots actually next to each other.
-When orignally completing this assingment, I was not referring to a proper resource when trying to figure out the options for my YAML.
-I was looking at an R Markdown textbook rather than a quarto document resource.
-After going to office hours and discussing this mishap, I changed my YAML to ensure code folding throughout the entirety of the quarto document.
-Before, it had simply not code folded any of my html because it was not in the proper format.
-I had to change the wording of my YAML output since I originally got information from the r-markdown YAML specifications.
-Again, I referred to an R markdown resource rather than a quarto resource when trying to place my plots next to each other.
-Before, I just had 2 lines of code: "#| fig-show: hold / #| out-width: 50%", which placed the plots on top of one another, but after finding the correct specification in the Quarto document online resource, I added the "layout-ncol: 2" below those two lines to make the plots actually next to each other.

 I learned that I should refer to a Quarto document resource rather than an R markdown resource when doing labs and challenges!
-I also learned that I need to get better at writing these reflections.

 ### Lab 3
 **Careful!
 A professional looking report should not display messages about reading in the data or loading in package.
 These messages are not useful for the reader and make your document look cluttered.**